muquit/mailsend/README.md

 **NOTE** - I am in the process of migrating the project from [googlecode](https://code.google.com/p/mailsend/) -- Jan-13-2014

+To download source/binaries, please click on the **release** link at the top..

 #Supported Platforms#

   * Microsoft Windows